Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-Perhaps the most visually striking adjustment this season occurs within the Hermès Kelly bag.
+The most visually striking adjustment of the season happens within the Kelly.

 Several runway versions introduce a chain-integrated strap.